SnorreSelmer/stationeers_ic10/mips-programming-101.md

 >
 > *- Guido Van Rossum (the guy that created the Python programming language)*

-While the MIPS implementation in Stationeers has some limitations (128 lines, with a maximum of 90 characters per line), I've rarely run into problems like running out of room.
+While the IC10 implementation in Stationeers has some limitations (128 lines, with a maximum of 90 characters per line), I've rarely run into problems like running out of room.
 This is mostly because I try not to write "multi-mega-scripts" that do a ton of things.
 I'm a fan of the UNIX mantra of "do one thing, and do it well".
 This also means that I use ***aliases*** and ***defines*** a lot.
 They take more space than just writing things straight up, but they also make the code much easier to read!

 Compare these two lines of code:
 ```